fenago/learn-java-12-programming/lab_guide/Lab_6.md

 Data Structures, Generics, and Popular Utilities
 ================================================

-This chapter presents the Java collections framework and its three main
+This lab presents the Java collections framework and its three main
 interfaces: [List], [Set], and [Map], including a discussion and demonstration of generics.
 The [equals()] and [hashCode()] methods are also discussed in the context of Java collections.
 Utility classes for managing arrays, objects, and time/date values have corresponding dedicated sections too.

-The following topics will be covered in this chapter:
+The following topics will be covered in this lab:

 -   [List], [Set], and [Map] interfaces
 -   Collections utilities